LaMitaOne/LaMitaOne/README.md

 # Hi there! 👋 I'm Tamy,

+Welcome to the Skia4Delphi goldmine :D

 **Delphi tinkerer.
 Skia4Delphi addict.**

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/LaMitaOne/LaMitaOne)

 Most of my repos started as a 2-hour "can I do this?" challenge that went *slightly* out of hand. 🚀